Call 877-493-7660 M-F 8A-6P ET

 Why is Pond Lime Important to Water Quality?

-1. To Raise and buffer the pH
+1. To Raise & buffer the pH

-2. To Improve Fish Health and Growth
+2. To Improve Fish Health & Growth

-Low pH levels are often prevalent during the spring months, especially when snow melts and releases acidified water, or in areas where peat bogs have drained into streams or ponds.
+Low pH levels are often prevalent during the spring months, especially when snow melts & releases acidified water, or in areas where peat bogs have drained into streams or ponds.
 High alkaline values can occur in eutrophic (nutrient-rich) reservoirs because of the high rate of photosynthesis by green plants such as blue-green algae, higher aquatic plants, etc., which take up significant amounts of carbon dioxide from surrounding waters with medium alkalinity levels.

-The pH balance of a body of water can also be affected by mineral acids or hydroxides leeching from other sources, or from acidic or alkaline substances being discharged into rivers and lakes.
-Fish possess a natural defense against extreme pH levels, which involves them producing increased amounts of mucus that can be seen externally on their skin and gill covers.
+The pH balance of a body of water can also be affected by mineral acids or hydroxides leeching from other sources, or from acidic or alkaline substances being discharged into rivers & lakes.
+Fish possess a natural defense against extreme pH levels, which involves them producing increased amounts of mucus that can be seen externally on their skin & gill covers.
 However, if the pH level is too high or low, it can cause damage to their tissues, particularly the gills.

 pH swings with and without pond liming

-Alkalinity and Pond Productivity
+Alkalinity & Pond Productivity

-Calcium Hardness and Fish Health
+Calcium Hardness & Fish Health

-3. To Improve Water Clarity
+Improve Water Clarity

-4. To Enhance Plant Growth
+Enhance Plant Growth

 *We typically respond to detailed calculation requests within 1 business day.